-- Physical distancing is an infection control best practice that may be implemented as an additional safety layer between groups of children and staff to reduce the spread of COVID-19.
+- Physical distancing is an infection control practice that may be implemented as an additional safety layer between groups of children and staff to reduce the spread of COVID-19.

-- Child care settings typically have a stable group model with the same groups of staff and children each day, and licensees and providers should consider continuing to implement stable groups as a best practice.
+- Child care settings typically have a stable group model with the same groups of staff and children each day, and providers should consider continuing to implement stable groups as a best practice.

 - Consider how to safely bring fresh air into the child care facility.

 - Consider using child-safe fans to increase the effectiveness of open windows.
 Fans should be pointed to blow air outwards.

 - You may also consider other approaches for reducing the amount of virus particles in the air, such as using portable air cleaners and exhaust fans and increasing air filtration.